JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-_NOTE: Sources and resources can't be shared by several Modules._
+_NOTE: Sources and resources can't be shared by several modules._
 This is to make sure that a given source file is always present in a single analysis/resolve/refactoring context (that is, has a single well-defined set of dependencies and compilation settings).

 See also info on [resource management](#resources).